testpointcorp/Vansah-API-Binding-Java/README.md

 Now that all configurations are done, you are able to start using the API Binder.
 Find below what needs to be included in the Selenium script so you can start sending logs to Vansah.

-1 - Add **import testpoint.Vansah;** so that you can import Vansah API Binder to your script 2 - Now, under class scope, define the following atributes:
+1 - Add **import testpoint.Vansah;** so that you can import Vansah API Binder to your script.

+2 - Now, under class scope, define the following atributes:

 i) - Define a new String object named as build (any string value) - build of the application under test which all test logs will be written against it.